UWA Health and Medical Services is a fully equipped and accredited service supporting the UWA community with high-quality safe and confidential care.

 These are the numbers, letters or symbols that are used to identify patients with or without the use of 2 name (e.g. Medicare numbers).
 We will limit the use of identifiers assigned to patients by Commonwealth Government agencies to those uses necessary to fulfil our obligations to those agencies.

 A patient has a right to be dealt with anonymously, provided this is lawful and practicable.
 However, in the medical context this is not likely to be practicable or possible for Medicare and insurance rebate purposes.
 It could also be dangerous to the patient's health.

 Transborder data flows

 Individual's privacy is protected Australia-wide by privacy laws.
 We will take steps to protect patient privacy if information is to be sent interstate or outside Australia.

-The University Medical Centre expects that while you are a patient, you will:
+UWA Health and Medical Services expects that while you are a patient, you will:

 - inform the Centre of any changes in your eligibility status to access the Medical Centre

 - inform the Centre of any changes to your contact and other demographic details, including medical insurance information.

 - attend for treatment in an appropriate state and be respectful of all clinic staff and others at the Medical Centre

 - accept that there is a zero tolerance policy for bullying or any threat of violence